 Voting is a low bar for measuring democracy.
 Shenanigans in recent US elections, not to mention low voter turn-out, ought to be enough to make us question just how useful a metric they are.
-But let someone declare African elections “free and fair” and announce a clear winner and Western countries scramble to congratulate the new leader and proclaim the country democratic.
-Not Rwanda.
-More like Kenya in mid-August or the latest: Angola.
+But let someone declare African elections “free and fair” and announce a clear winner, then Western countries will scramble to congratulate the new leader and proclaim the country democratic.
+And we’re not talking of the West’s favorite African dictatorship, Rwanda.
+More like Kenya in mid-August or even better: Angola.

 Angola’s MPLA came to power after a messy decolonization and the country tipped into a civil war fanned by the Cold War.
 In 1975 they waited for recognition.
 That is no longer the case.
 Then as now, Western endorsement of MPLA rule is more an index of Western interests than of Angolan democracy.